Mayfly: Imago

 Adult mayflies, or imagos, are relatively primitive in structure, exhibiting traits that were probably present in the first flying insects.
 These include long tails and wings that do not fold flat over the abdomen.
 Mayflies are delicate-looking insects with one or two pairs of membranous, triangular wings, which are extensively covered with veins.
 At rest, the wings are held upright, like those of a butterfly.
 The hind wings are much smaller than the forewings and may be vestigial or absent.
 The second segment of the thorax, which bears the forewings, is enlarged to hold the main flight muscles.
 Adults have short, flexible antennae, large compound eyes, three ocelli and non-functional mouthparts.
 In most species, the males' eyes are large and the front legs unusually long, for use in locating and grasping females during the mid-air mating.
-In the males of some families, there are two large cylindrical "turban" eyes (also known as turbanate or turbinate eyes) that face upwards in addition to the lateral eyes.
-They are capable of detecting ultraviolet light and are thought to be used during courtship to detect females flying above them.
+In the males of some families, there are two large cylindrical "turban" eyes (also known as turbanate or turbinate eyes) that face upwards in addition to the lateral eyes that resemble those of females.
+The lateral eyes are apposition compound eyes but the turbinate eyes are thought by some to be superposition compound eyes while others suggest they may appear like superposition eyes but are based on more complex wave-guide like systems meant to detect ultraviolet light.
+They are thought to be used during courtship to detect females flying above them.
 In some species all the legs are functionless, apart from the front pair in males.
 The abdomen is long and roughly cylindrical, with ten segments and two or three long cerci (tail-like appendages) at the tip.
 Like Entognatha, Archaeognatha and Zygentoma, the spiracles on the abdomen do not have closing muscles.
 Uniquely among insects, mayflies possess paired genitalia, with the male having two aedeagi (penis-like organs) and the female two gonopores (sexual openings).